 In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and can pick up substances resulting from the presence of animals or from human activities.
-Contaminants that may be present in source water include: microbial contaminants; primary inorganic contaminants; pesticides and herbicides; principal organic chemical contaminants; and radioactive contaminants, asbestos.
+Contaminants that may be present in source water include: microbial contaminants; primary inorganic contaminants; pesticides and herbicides; principal organic chemical contaminants; asbestos and radioactive contaminants.
 In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
 The State Health Department's and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

 Our water system serves a population of approximately 2,500 people through 850 service connections.
-Our water source is surface water drawn from Lake Champlain by means of a 1,300 ft. intake pipe The water is filtered and chlorinated at the plant before being pumped to our 1.5 million gallon storage tank and then to the distribution system.
+Our water source is surface water drawn from Lake Champlain by means of a 1,300 ft. intake pipe The water is filtered and chlorinated at the water plant before being pumped to our 1.5 million gallon storage tank, the water is then chlorinated leaving the water tank and entering the distribution system.